secretstartups/handbook/blog/release-posts/index.html.md

 #### Merging content blocks after the 18th

-After the 18th of the month, and before the 20th, adding any new release post items **must be coordinated with the Release Post Manager**.
+After the 18th of the month and before the 20th, adding any new release post items **must be coordinated with the Release Post Manager**.
 This is necessary to allow them to assess the impact on the release post and coordinate any necessary adjustments with the release post team (Messaging Lead, Tech Writer, etc.) Before pinging the release post manager, ask yourself if your content absolutely needs to be part of the current release post.
 At end-of-day on the 19th, no late content blocks will be accepted.

-**Process for merging late additions**
+##### Process for merging late additions

 - Ping the Release Post Manager (RPM) to request adding a late addition for the release post and wait for the RPM to give confirmation to proceed.
 The RPM will do their best to accommodate the request, but it is not guaranteed.
-- With approval from the RPM to proceed, there are 3 options for adding the late addition:
+- If the RPM approves the late addition, then PM and RPM will decide which option below to proceed with:
-  1. PM closes the original MR; create a new MR directly from the `release-X-Y` branch; then notifies RPM to merge.
+  1. PM closes the original MR and creates a new MR from the `release-X-Y` branch.
-  2. PM manually rebase their MR; update target branch to `release-X-Y` branch **and** move image files to the release-specific folder on the `release-X-Y` branch; then notifies RPM to merge.
+  2. PM manually rebase their MR and updates the target branch to `release-X-Y` branch **and** move image files to the release-specific folder on the `release-X-Y` branch.
-  3. PM closes the original MR; PM or RPM creates a new yaml file for the content block as a direct commit on the release post MR.
+  3. PM closes the original MR and PM or RPM creates a new yaml file for the content block as a direct commit on the release post MR.
+- PM notifies the RPM to merge if option 1 or 2 was implemented
 - If the release post item is a top feature or part of the release post theme, the RPM and Messaging Lead will work together to update the release post.

 For options 1 and 2 above, see documentation [Develop on a feature branch](https://docs.gitlab.com/ee/topics/git/feature_branch_development.html#use-case-gitlabs-release-posts) for instructions of how to create an MR on a release branch or how to rebase.